-As of 2011, nearly 600 people are employed in 478 companies that operate in the field of design.
+More than 1000 people are employed in ca 700 companies that operate in the field of design.

-Total revenue in the field is 12.7 million euros.
+Total revenue in the field is around 35,5 million euros.

-The largest financer in the field of design is Enterprise Estonia, some grants have been awarded by Cultural Endowment of Estonia as well.
-The Ministry of Culture supports designers in their creative work through the Estonian Association of Designers and a non-profit organisation MTÜ Eesti Disainikeskus (Estonian Design Centre).
+The largest financer in the field of design is Enterprise Estonia, in addition to some grants awarded by Cultural Endowment of Estonia.
+The Ministry of Culture supports designers in their creative work through the Estonian Association of Designers, Estonian Graphic Designers' Association and a non-profit organisation Eesti Disainikeskus (Estonian Design Centre).

 Estonian Design House